-With my son, I started by just telling him that I believed in him, I knew he understood and had so much inside of him that he wanted to communicate, and that I wasn’t going to give up until I found a way to help him express it.
-It still took a long time after that conversation for my son to finally be able to communicate through spelling, but in the meantime his life had still changed so much for the better!
+With my son, I started by just telling him that I believed in him.
+I knew he understood and had so much inside of him that he wanted to communicate and that I wasn’t going to give up until I found a way to help him express it.
+It still took a long time after that conversation for my son to finally communicate through spelling, but in the meantime, his life had still changed so much for the better!
 He was not just an autism diagnosis

 3) An autism diagnosis often has co-existing conditions: